24th February 2026

 Deep learning: neural networks for complex patterns

 Deep learning is an evolution of machine learning and uses multi-layered neural networks.
-They can recognize highly complex patterns — for example in image data or large sensor data sets.
+They can recognize highly complex patterns.

 Typical areas of application of AI in industrial production with deep learning: